p3ck/shairport-sync/README.md

-Shairport Sync (Development Branch)
+Shairport Sync (Documentation Update Branch)
 =============
 Shairport Sync emulates an AirPort Express for the purpose of streaming audio from iTunes, iPods, iPhones, iPads and AppleTVs.
 Audio played by a Shairport Sync-powered device stays synchronised with the source and hence with similar devices playing the same source.
-Thus, for example, synchronised multi-room audio is possible without difficulty.
+In this way, synchronised multi-room audio is possible without difficulty.
 (Hence the name Shairport Sync, BTW.)

 Shairport Sync does not support AirPlay video or photo streaming.

-This branch -- "development" -- is the development branch of Shairport Sync and is unstable.
+This branch — "update-documentation" — is a development branch of Shairport Sync and is unstable.
 To access the stable branch, please switch to the "master" branch.

 More Information
 ----------
-Shairport Sync works by using timing information present in the audio data stream to keep in synchrony with the source.
-It does this by monitoring and controlling the "latency" -- the time between when a sound is time-stamped at the source and when it is played by the audio output device.
+Shairport Sync works by using timing information from the source and present in the audio data stream to keep in synchrony with the source.
+It does this by monitoring and controlling the "latency" — the time between when a sound frame's time-stamp at the source and the time when it is played by the audio output device, usually a Digital to Audio Converter (DAC).
 To measure latency precisely, it keeps its own clock synchronised with the clock used by the source, usually to within a fraction of a millisecond, using a variant of NTP synchronisation protocols.

 To maintain the exact latency required, if an output device is running slow relative to the source, Shairport Sync will delete frames of audio to allow the device to keep up; if the device is running fast, Shairport Sync will insert frames to keep time.
-The number of frames inserted or deleted is so small as to be almost inaudible.
+The number of frames inserted or deleted is so small as to be almost inaudible on normal audio material.
 Frames are inserted or deleted as necessary at pseudorandom intervals.
 Alternatively, with `libsoxr` support, Shairport Sync can resample the audio feed to ensure the output device can keep up.
-This is even less obtrusive than insertion and deletion but requires a good deal of processing power -- most embedded devices probably can't support it.
+This is even less obtrusive than insertion and deletion but requires a good deal of processing power — most embedded devices probably can't support it.
+The process of insertion/deletion or resampling is rather inelegantly called “stuffing”.

 There are four default latency settings, chosen automatically.
-One latency matches the latency used by recent versions of iTunes when playing audio and the other matches the latency used by older version of iTunes, by iOS devices and by iTunes and Quicktime Player when playing video.
-A third default latency is used when the audio source is `forked-daapd`.
-The fourth latency is the default if no other latency is chosen.
+One latency matches the latency used by recent versions of iTunes when playing audio and another matches the latency used by so-called "AirPlay" devices -- iOS devices and by iTunes and Quicktime Player when playing video.
+A third latency is used when the audio source is `forked-daapd`.
+The fourth latency is the default if no other latency is chosen and is used for older versions of iTunes.

-Shairport Sync is a pretty substantial rewrite of Shairport 1.0 by James Laird and others -- please see https://github.com/abrasive/shairport/blob/master/README.md#contributors-to-version-1x for a list of the contributors to Shairport 1.x and Shairport 0.x.
+Shairport Sync is a pretty substantial rewrite of the fantastic work done in Shairport 1.0 by James Laird and others — please see https://github.com/abrasive/shairport/blob/master/README.md#contributors-to-version-1x for a list of the contributors to Shairport 1.x and Shairport 0.x.
 From a "heritage" point of view, Shairport Sync is a fork of Shairport 1.0.

-Shairport Sync works only with Linux and ALSA.
-The sound card you use must be capable of working with 44,100 samples per second interleaved PCM stereo (you'll get a message in the logfile if there's a problem).
+Shairport Sync is designed for Linux and ALSA.
+It must have direct access to the output device, a sound card capable of working with 44,100 samples per second interleaved PCM stereo (you'll get a message in the logfile if there's a problem).

 For more about the motivation behind Shairport Sync, please see the wiki at https://github.com/mikebrady/shairport-sync/wiki.